• Monetary and Fiscal Policy Interactions in an Emerging Open Economy with its High Foreign and Public Debts

-Monetary and fiscal policy interactions have attracted new research interest since the 2008 crisis due to a global increase of fiscal debt.
-This paper constructs a macroeconomic model of joint fiscal and monetary policies for an emerging open economy, incorporating its structural specifics: two monetary instruments -- interest rate to target inflation and foreign exchange interventions to manage exchange rate, two fiscal instruments -- public consumption and public investment, two types of households -- forward-looking optimizers and rule-of-thumb consumers, and foreign debt via collateral constraint.
+Monetary and fiscal policy interactions have attracted research interest since the 2008 crisis due to a global increase in fiscal debt.
+This paper constructs a macroeconomic model of joint fiscal and monetary policies for an emerging open economy, incorporating its structural specifics: two monetary instruments -- interest rate to target inflation and foreign exchange interventions to manage the exchange rate, two fiscal instruments -- public consumption and public investment, two types of households -- forward-looking optimizers and rule-of-thumb consumers, and foreign debt.
 Parameters are calibrated for the case of Hungary.
-The results show that public investment and public consumption differently affect the exchange rate, foreign debt, and private capital.
-A collateral constraint changes the transmission mechanism of fiscal, monetary, and foreign demand shocks and makes the model volatile due to its Lagrange multiplier, which enters the uncovered interest rate parity condition and influences the exchange rate.
+The results show that public investment and public consumption shocks differently affect the foreign debt, net exports, and interest rate.
+A positive monetary policy shock through its reduction of investment lowers the foreign debt and improves the net exports.
+A collateral constraint on foreign debt changes the transmission mechanisms of fiscal, monetary, foreign demand, and productivity shocks, making the model volatile due to its shadow value, which enters the uncovered interest rate parity condition and influences the interest rate.

 Earlier Research: